Mwpereira/ATLA-WebScraper/README.md

-# 💨 ATLA Webscraper
+# 💨 ATLA Web Scraper

-Demonstrating Webscraping by using the Puppeteer API, alongside Node Express to run the local server.
+Demonstrating web scraping by using the Puppeteer API, alongside Node Express to run the local server.

 ## 📐 Project Setup
 ```